-In anticipation of Missouri S&T’s 150th anniversary celebration in 2020, Larry Gragg, Curators’ Distinguished Teaching Professor emeritus of history and political science, has collected memories from hundreds of alumni for a sesquicentennial history book.
+In anticipation of Missouri S&T’s 150th anniversary celebration in 2020, Larry Gragg, Curators’ Distinguished Teaching Professor emeritus of history and political science, has collected memories from alumni for a sesquicentennial history book.
 One of the most popular topics: Rolla restaurants.
-In a story published in the spring 2018 issue of Missouri S&T Magazine, alumni reminisce about their favorite restaurants.
+In a story published in Missouri S&T Magazine, alumni reminisce about their favorite restaurants.
 The title of the story.
 “Alex’s Pizza, of course,” makes it clear that Miners love their pizza.
 Continue reading

 Missouri S&T and the Miner Alumni Association began using electronic gift receipts on July 1.
 Now donors have the advantage of immediate, paperless receipts acknowledging their giving.
 The change affects donors with email addresses in the university database.
 If you prefer to continue receiving paper receipts, just “opt out” of e-receipts by contacting Patti Chism at email@example.com or 573-341-4777.